MarioLFB/P2CodeInstitute/README.md

 #### First-time User
 1. First time accessing, the User has clear information on the purpose of the Website.
+2. First time accessing, the User has an interactive experience where the name is requested for access.
-2. First time accessing, the User finds a direct link to the Quiz.
+3. First time accessing, the User finds a direct link to the Quiz.
-3. First time accessing, the User has the ability to complete and understand the Quiz.
+4. First time accessing, the User has the ability to complete and understand the Quiz.
-4. First time accessing, the User is able to view all the functionalities of the Website.
+5. First time accessing, the User is able to view all the functionalities of the Website.

 #### Returning User
-5. Returning to the Website, the User can access the quiz again.
+6. Returning to the Website, the User can access the quiz again.
-6. Returning to the Website, the User can find additional information such as who developed the Quiz.
+7. Returning to the Website, the User can find additional information such as who developed the Quiz.
-7. Returning to the Website, the User can find future updates and new Quizzes.
+8. Returning to the Website, the User can find future updates and new Quizzes.
-8. Returning to the Website, the User can find a brief explanation of the Quiz's functionality in terms of cognitive enhancement.
+9. Returning to the Website, the User can find a brief explanation of the Quiz's functionality in terms of cognitive enhancement.

 #### Site Owner
-9. As the Owner, it is expected that the User has a clear understanding of the purpose of the Website.
+10. As the Owner, it is expected that the User has a clear understanding of the purpose of the Website.
-10. As the Owner, it is expected that the User has quick access to the Quiz.
+12. As the Owner, it is expected that the User has quick access to the Quiz.
-11. As the Owner, it is expected that the User completes the Quiz.
+12. As the Owner, it is expected that the User completes the Quiz.
-12. As the Owner, it is expected that the User accesses the additional information which has a brief explanation about the use of the Quiz.
+13. As the Owner, it is expected that the User accesses the additional information which has a brief explanation about the use of the Quiz.

 ## Design